 11.21.6.2 FTM capabilities

-STA in which dot11SecureLTFImplemented is true shall set the Secure HE-LTF Support field of the RSNXE to 1.
-Otherwise, it shall set the Secure HE-LTF Support field to 0.
+STA in which dot11SecureLTFImplemented is true shall set the Secure LTF Support field of the RSNXE to 1.
+Otherwise, it shall set the Secure LTF Support field to 0.

 TGbk editor, make changes identified below to clause 11.21.6.3.4 (Negotiation for secure HE-LTF in the TB and non-TB ranging measurement exchange) 9th paragraph as follows: